globalizejs/globalize/README.md

 For example, "es" is the neutral culture for Spanish.
 </p>

-<a name="cultures"></a>
-<h2 id="cultures">jQuery.cultures</h2>
+<h2 id="cultures">jQuery.global.cultures</h2>
 <p>
 A mapping of culture codes to culture objects.
-For example, jQuery.cultures.fr is an object representing the complete culture definition for the neutral French culture.
-Note that jquery.glob.js alone only includes an English culture.
+For example, jQuery.global.cultures.fr is an object representing the complete culture definition for the neutral French culture.
+Note that jquery.global.js alone only includes an English culture.
 To get additional cultures, you must seperately reference one or more of the culture scripts that come with it.
-You can see in the section
-<a href="#defining">Defining Culture Information</a> below which fields are
-defined in each culture.
+You can see in the section <a href="#defining">Defining Culture Information</a> below which fields are defined in each culture.
 </p>

-<a name="culture"></a>
-<h2 id="culture">jQuery.culture</h2>
+<h2 id="culture">jQuery.global.culture</h2>
 <p>
 This property is set to the culture currently selected.
-An optional culture can be specified for the various parsing and formatting functions; it defaults to jQuery.culture when omitted.
+An optional culture can be specified for the various parsing and formatting functions; it defaults to jQuery.global.culture when omitted.
 To change the current culture, set it to one of the available cultures, for example:
 <pre>
-jQuery.culture = jQuery.cultures["fr-FR"];
+jQuery.global.culture = jQuery.global.cultures["fr-FR"];
 </pre>
 </p>

-<a name="prefer"></a>
-<h2 id="prefer">jQuery.preferCulture(name)</h2>
+<h2 id="prefer">jQuery.global.preferCulture(name)</h2>
 <p>
 An application that supports globalization and/or localization will need to have a way to determine the user's preference.
 Attempting to automatically